Clarifying PDI exemptions on educational qualifications

 Special dispensations have been granted by the EAAB previously e.g. the (“Over 60”) exemptions policy which assisted many agents to continue to practice as estate agents by acknowledging Recognition of Prior Learning (“RPL”) and without having to complete the NQF4 certification.

-Property Professional apologise for our unintentional misrepresentation due to our misinterpretation of the EAAB PDI Resolution presentation.
+Property Professional apologises for our unintentional misrepresentation due to our misinterpretation of the EAAB PDI Resolution presentation.
 We remain highly committed to keep our readers updated with accurate, balanced reporting on property-related news.